samuelmholley1/Life-Command-Rebuild/PROJECT_CONTEXT.md

 # Project Context: MVP Speed vs. "Everything App" Architecture

+> **Required Reading:** This document is foundational for all new agents and contributors.
+Review thoroughly before any engineering or product work.
+See README for onboarding protocol.

 ## The Central Tension
 Building a simple "notepad" app is easy.
 Building a platform that can one day manage every aspect of a person's life is hard.
 Doing both at the same time requires careful architectural decisions.